These from an article titled, ironically enough, “Modern Cameras: How They Make It Harder to Take a Bad Photo“ published here.

 The photos above, taken by the author, are offered as examples of the “stunning” results modern cameras are capable of.
 Feel free to click through the author’s portfolio for further edification.

 On a completely unrelated note: Back in the day I used to drive a delivery truck in Paterson, New Jersey.
 I delivered laundry to residences, in the course of which I got to speak to and know many of my customers.
 I had this one who, when I asked him what he did for a living, told me he was a “painter.”
 Interesting, a painter?
-You paint houses, I replied?
+You paint houses, I asked?
 “No, a painter.
 I paint pictures.”
 Apparently, his modest little flat was full of his work.
 Very cool, I offered, and I meant it.
 So, over the course of months we talked often, and he talked about his paintings and described them for me.
 He was obviously really proud of the work he did.
 One day I asked him if I could see some of them, maybe buy one.
 He took me inside, and with great pride showed me the works that covered his walls from floor to ceiling.
 They were all paint-by-numbers.

 So, I congratulated him on his beautiful work, politely declined to buy one, and went back to my truck.
-I was touched in a way; he wasn’t hurting anyone, and he took obvious delight from painting those paint-by-number pieces.
+I was touched in a way; he wasn’t hurting anyone, and he took obvious delight in painting those paint-by-number pieces.
 Who was I to judge, right?